-TNX-3700 is a COVID-19 mRNA vaccine candidate employing a zinc nanoparticle (ZNP) formulation.
-In collaboration with Kansas State University, Tonix is developing this ZNP technology as a potential replacement for the lipid nanoparticle (LNP) technology used in current mRNA vaccines.
+TNX-3700\ is a COVID-19 mRNA vaccine candidate employing a zinc nanoparticle (ZNP) formulation.
+In collaboration with Kansas State University, we are developing this ZNP technology as a potential replacement for the lipid nanoparticle (LNP) technology used in current mRNA vaccines.
 ZNP technology potentially allows for improved stability which facilitates shipping and storage and addresses the limitations in current mRNA vaccines which require ultra-cold storage and shipping.
 This current requirement limits the use of mRNA vaccines in less developed countries.
-We plan to seek initial indications as a booster, similar to the current FDA approved mRNA vaccines.
-Tonix intends to conduct research with Kansas State University on ZNP SARS-CoV-2 spike based vaccines in tissue culture and animals in the first half of 2022.
+We plan to seek initial indications as a booster, similar to the current FDA approved mRNA vaccines for COVID-19.
+We intend to conduct research with Kansas State University on ZNP SARS-CoV-2 spike based vaccines in tissue culture and animals in the first half of 2023.
+TNX-3700 is in the preclinical stage of development.